 - a landslide uncovers an area of bare rock.

 Primary Succession.
-On an island near New Zealand, bare rocks from a volcanic eruption are slowly being colonized by pioneer species.
+New land from a volcanic eruption is slowly being colonized by a pioneer species.

 - Ecological succession is the process in which a community changes through time.